scottdciron/dcplastics/src/pages/index.md

 seo:
   type: stackbit_page_meta
   title: DC Plastic Handrails - PVC Handrail Capping UK
-  description: The preview of the Starter theme
+  description: >-
+    DC Plastic Handrails has over 35 years of experience in fitting plastic handrail capping and have grown to become one of the leading fitters of PVC handrail covering in the UK
   extra:
     - name: 'og:type'
       value: website